Nellie Yu Roung Ling: Later life

-In addition to charitable activities, Roung Ling was involved in English teaching projects and fashion design programme, for the latter she founded China's first women's clothing design research society.
-Her opinion on the changing women's fashion in China contradicted a 1933 Vogue article—"Sometimes the Twain Do Meet"—which held to the belief that Western influence was the source of change in China, stating, "Chinese fashions have been completely transformed by the Manchu influence which substituted the long dress for the old-fashioned tunic blouse.
+In addition to charitable activities, Roung Ling was involved in English teaching projects and a fashion design programme; for the latter she founded China's first women's clothing design research society.
+Her opinion on the changes in women's fashion in China contradicted a 1933 Vogue article—"Sometimes the Twain Do Meet"—which held that Western influence was the source of change in China.
+She stated, "Chinese fashions have been completely transformed by the Manchu influence which substituted the long dress for the old-fashioned tunic blouse.
 This dress must be long and straight and have a stiff, high collar."
-She brought up the New Life Movement's opposition to Chinese women in dress that seemed too Western or flamboyant to argue that Western fashions had not yet been fully accepted by then.
+She brought up the New Life Movement's opposition to Chinese women's dressing in ways that seemed too Western or flamboyant, to argue that Western fashions appeared immodest in China and were not accepted.
 She also acted as hostess for an exhibition of excavated textiles and robes titled Marco Polo's invitation.
 The British writer Harold Acton acknowledged Roung Ling's pivotal cultural role in the new Republic in his book Memoirs of an Aesthete.

-She expressed her desire to becoming a film actress in the middle of the 1920s, but her dream was not realised.
+In the mid 1920s she expressed her desire to become a film actress, but that dream was not realised.

 In 1926, the American diplomat John Van Antwerp MacMurray filmed a three-minute sequence of Roung Ling performing a "Sword Dance" in front of the Temple of Heaven.

 In 1930, she published in English a historical novella about the Fragrant Concubine of the Qianlong Emperor titled Hsiang Fei: A Love Story of the Emperor Ch’ien Lung.
 A second edition was released in 1934.
 In 1936, she wrote a foreword for the Chinese translation of Der Ling's Imperial Incense, at the invitation of its translator Chin Shou-ou.^{:268} In 1937, she performed an American dance at the Peiping Charity Fair.